 You can enjoy a passive experience where you simply view photos or videos from a fixed perspective, or you can actively interact with the content and control your perspective.

 A VR headset can be disorienting at first as the multisensory experience can confuse your brain.
 For example, you could be white water rafting in a virtual environment while in reality, you’re lounging on a sofa in your living room.
 Your eyes and body are experiencing different situations, sending mixed signals to your brain which could potentially cause simulator sickness.

 Experience virtual reality in a simple way with a basic VR headset.
 The Google Cardboard VR Viewer is one of the most popular VR headsets in this category.

 These VR headsets are fitted with adjustable lenses that provide an immersive virtual reality experience.
 A good example is the Kaiser Baas VR Goggles.

 These headsets have sensors to provide a truly immersive virtual reality experience.
-The Samsung Gear VR Headset and HTC Vive fall within this category.
+The HTC Vive falls within this category.